 1. Go to the Right Place

 Do you have a physical problem with your eye?
-Do you want to increase your prescription?
+Is your vision blurry and need a stronger prescription?
 Do you want to buy a new pair of glasses?
-The answers to these questions will greatly impact where you go to get your eyes checked.
+The answers to these questions will significantly impact where you go to get your eyes checked.

 Don’t pay for unnecessary tests that do not apply to you.
-However, places like LensCrafters and other retail stores may not include pupil dilatation and other standard testing without an additional fee.
-Figuring out where you want to go and what services you need to receive is a vital part of saving money at the eye doctor.
+However, eyeglass retail stores may not include pupil dilatation and other standard testing without an additional fee.
+Figuring out where you want to go and what services you need to receive is vital to saving money at the eye doctor.

 2. Purchase Vision Insurance

-Vision insurance can be added to your existing healthcare plan, providing coverage for any conditions related to your ocular health.
+Vision insurance can be added to your existing health care plan, providing coverage for any conditions related to your ocular health.

 3. Shop Around for Glasses

-Many eye doctors tend to push their own stock and want you to purchase directly from them.
-This is because they work closely with the brands they sell and get a portion of the sale.
+Many eye doctors tend to push their stock and want you to purchase directly from them.
+They often work closely with the brands they sell and get a portion of the sale.
 And while that may be great for them, it’s not always the most cost-effective option for you.

 Many retail stores sell reasonably priced frames.
-In fact, some places will even put new lenses into your existing frames for a fraction of the cost!
+Some places will even put new lenses into your existing frames for a fraction of the cost!

 4. Buy Contacts Online Instead of Through Your Doctor

-Another tip?
-If your prescription hasn’t changed in a year, make sure you order a new supply of contacts before your prescription runs out.
+Savings Tip: If your prescription hasn’t changed in a year, make sure you order a new supply of contacts before your prescription runs out.
 This will save you money on an unnecessary eye doctor visit.

 5. Search for Discounts